 Liza van der Smissen is a multi-talented creative with a commercial focus.
 When she is not planning, managing and hosting exclusive events at prestigious venues in London (including Hotel Café Royal, Kensington Palace and Guildhall) she is following her parallel career as an established actress.
 Liza is Project Manager at Jolabokaflod CIC

 Liza has worked in feature films filming internationally (Netherlands, Germany, Spain and India).
-Recently she starred in the short A Final Truth (2017) and plays the lead role in the forthcoming film, 100 Good Deeds (2018), presented a travel series for The Telegraph Media Group, and worked on a commercial for The Royal Opera House.
-She has also performed in Tristan Bates Theatre and Barons Court Theatre.
+She starred in the shorts A Final Truth (2017) and Neext!
+(2019), presented a travel series for The Telegraph Media Group, and worked on a commercial for The Royal Opera House.
+She has also performed in plays at Tristan Bates Theatre and Barons Court Theatre.

 For further details about Liza’s professional acting career, visit her website: Liza van der Smissen.